M60 tank: M60A2 series

 The M60A2 featured a unique low profile turret, mounting the M162 Gun/Launcher that drastically reduced the turret's frontal arc in comparison to the A1's.
 It consisted of a large disk with a narrow channel in the center with each crew member in the turret having their own hatch.
 The gunner and loader were located to the right and left of the gun, respectively, and the commander was in a turret basket up and behind the main gun.

 As a result, each crew member was effectively isolated from one another with the gunner and loader separated by Shillelagh missiles in their storage position.
 The commander was in the rear compartment under a large redesigned cupola, which somewhat negated the low profile silhouette of the turret.

 The M162 gun was fully stabilized in both turret traverse and gun elevation using the same upgrade kit as the M60A1 AOS, allowing the gunner to effectively scan the battlefield while the tank was in motion.
 This system could be used by the gunner to engage targets with unguided M409 rounds while the vehicle was in motion, but the tank had to remain stationary when firing and tracking an MGM-51 missile.
-The turret interior also received Kevlar spall liners.
 Four M226 smoke grenade launchers were mounted on each side of the turret bustle.

 Additionally there was a mounting point on the left side of the turret for an AN/VSS-1(V)1 Infrared Spotlight and M19E1 IR periscope providing first generation night vision for night operations.
 A basket was fitted to the rear of the turret to stow the spotlight when not in use.
 Late production versions replaced the bore evacuator with the Closed-Bore Scavenger System (CBSS), a compressed air system that pushed the fumes and gases out of the muzzle when the breech was opened.